QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-For very small values of $r_\perp$, one can expand out the exponential and one obtains the leading order result for the dipole cross-section in pQCD.
-As $r_\perp$ grows, the S-matrix decreases; the saturation scale is defined as the value of $r_\perp$ at which the S-matrix has a value that is significantly smaller than what one anticipates in pQCD.
-One choice in the literature is $S=e^{-\frac{1}{4}}$~\cite{Kowalski:2007rw}; while this implies that there is some freedom in setting the value of the saturation scale, its growth with decreasing $x$ is determined by the growth in the gluon distribution.
+One can expand the exponential for very small values of $r_\perp$, and one observes that the dipole cross-section is nearly transparent to the color of the small dipoles.
+As $r_\perp$ grows, the S-matrix decreases; the saturation scale is defined as the value of $r_\perp$ at which the S-matrix has a value that is significantly smaller than what one would anticipate in pQCD.
+While there is some freedom in setting this scale, its growth with decreasing $x$ is determined by the growth in the gluon distribution.

 The MV result in \Eq{eq:K-T} is the QCD Glauber model~\cite{Mueller:1989st} which gives the survival probability of a dipole after multiple independent scatterings off the nucleus.
-It can be refined by introducing an impact parameter distribution inside the proton~\cite{Bartels:2002cj}, the so-called IP-Sat model, which can be further extended to model the S-matrix for nuclei~\cite{Kowalski:2003hm,Kowalski:2007rw}.
+It can be refined by introducing an impact parameter distribution inside the proton~\cite{Bartels:2002cj}, the so-called impact-parameter-dependent saturation (IP-Sat) model, which can be further extended to model the S-matrix for the nuclei~\cite{Kowalski:2003hm,Kowalski:2007rw}.

 The IP-Sat model provides very good agreement with a wide range of small $x$ DIS data on e+p scattering at HERA~\cite{Rezaeian:2012ji}.
 The latter constrains the parameters of this model, which in turn is an essential ingredient of the IP-Glasma model of the initial conditions for heavy-ion collisions.
 We will discuss the IP-Glasma model in \Sec{sec:ipglasma}.